jamesread/EMEA-SA2-Training/configKubernetes.md

 # Should this cluster be allowed to run privileged docker containers
 KUBE_ALLOW_PRIV="--allow_privileged=false"

-# How the replication controller and scheduler find the apiserver
+# How the controller-manager, scheduler, and proxy find the apiserver
 KUBE_MASTER="--master=http://MASTER_PRIV_IP_ADDR:8080"
 ```